Content

 Research largely backs this up.
 One systematic review and meta-analysis from 2019 found that sertraline helps to prolong intravaginal ejaculation latency time and improve sexual satisfaction for partners.

-Other research suggests that some treatments for erectile dysfunction, such as sildenafil (the active ingredient in Viagra®), may help to delay ejaculation and improve performance.
+Other research suggests that some treatments for erectile dysfunction, such as sildenafil (the active ingredient in Viagra®), may help to delay ejaculation.

-In fact, several studies have found that sildenafil appears to increase time to ejaculation, improve sexual satisfaction and increase self-confidence and frequency of sex in men affected by premature ejaculation.
+In fact, several studies have found that sildenafil appears to increase the time to ejaculation, improve sexual satisfaction, and increase self-confidence and frequency of sex in men affected by premature ejaculation.

-We offer sildenafil for PE online as part of our range of evidence-based premature ejaculation treatments
+We offer generic sildenafil for PE online as part of our range of evidence-based premature ejaculation treatments.

-Sometimes, using simple behavioral techniques during sex can delay orgasm and ejaculation.
-These include the stop-start method and the squeeze technique
+You may be able to stop PE immediately using simple behavioral techniques that help delay orgasm and ejaculation.
+These include the stop-start method and the squeeze technique.

-The stop-start method involves stopping sexual activity before you feel you’re about to reach orgasm, waiting for the level of sexual arousal to decrease, then starting again once you feel more relaxed.
+The stop-start method.
+This method involves stopping sexual activity before you feel you’re about to reach orgasm, waiting for the level of sexual arousal to decrease, and then starting again once you feel more relaxed.

 You can repeat these techniques several times during sex to delay orgasm and improve your sexual stamina.
 You can also try mixing up sexual positions and activities.

-But keep in mind: Research is mixed on the effects of behavioral techniques for PE.
-A 2015 systematic review found that some studies of these techniques show large improvements in ejaculation latency, while others show little or no changes.
+But keep in mind: Research on the effects of behavioral techniques for PE is mixed.
+A 2015 systematic review found that some studies of these techniques show large improvements in ejaculation latency while others show little or no changes.

 Masturbation isn’t often considered a treatment for sexual problems, but it could help with premature ejaculation.